 Yuri Fialko firstname.lastname@example.org

 Geodesy and tectonics.
-Observations and modeling of crustal deformation due to active faults and magmatism, rock mechanics, earthquake physics.
-Current projects include studies of sub-surface geometry of the Southern San Andreas Fault using space geodetic and seismic data.
+Current projects include studies of sub-surface geometry of the Southern San Andreas Fault using space geodetic and seismic data, probing rheologic structure of the Earth using postseismic transients, evaluation of state of stress in seismogenic crust.
 Website: igppweb.ucsd.edu/~fialko

 Data assimilation and theoretical geophysics.
 The research projects are interdisciplinary and revolve around creating new numerical methods (Markov chain Monte Carlo or optimization) and their application across disciplines in geophysics.